 NCAR's production supercomputers are clusters of symmetric multiprocessor (SMP) nodes.
 While these systems can run single processes on a single processor (CPU), high-performance computing requires having many CPUs work in parallel so compute-intensive programs can run to completion in a reasonable amount of wall-clock time.
 Clusters such as Geyser and Caldera include both CPUs and GPUs.

 Unless you have hands-on experience with multiprocessor cluster systems, you may need to learn some new techniques before you can run parallel programs efficiently and economically.
 This introduction to parallel computing concepts will help prepare you to run your programs successfully on our systems.
-You may also want to review the reference materials identified at the end of this overview.

 In cluster system architecture, groups of processors (16 in the case of Yellowstone) are organized into hundreds or thousands of "nodes," within which the CPUs communicate via shared memory.
 Nodes are interconnected with a communication fabric that is organized as a network.
 Parallel programs use groups of CPUs on one or more nodes.

 To exploit the power of cluster computers, parallel programs must direct multiple processors to solve different parts of a computation simultaneously.
 To be efficient, a parallel program must be designed for a specific system architecture.
 It also must be tailored to run on systems that differ in the number of CPUs connected by shared memory, in the number of memory cache levels, how those caches are distributed between CPUs, and the characteristics of the communication mechanism for message passing.

 You also need to understand how to use each computer's system software and the services that help you run your code on that platform.
 Your ability to work productively on these complex computing platforms is greatly enhanced by system-specific services such as compilers that offer multiple levels of code optimization, batch job schedulers, system resource managers for parallel jobs, and optimized libraries.